 Thomas Ferguson & Co Ltd

 Thomas Ferguson caters to the quality-end of the market with its Irish linen, offering specialized and bespoke linens.
-Based in Belfast, Northern Ireland, Thomas Ferguson has been weaving Irish linen since 1854.
+Based in Belfast, Northern Ireland, Thomas Ferguson has been weaving high quality Irish linen since 1854.
 Thomas Ferguson is a proud member of the Irish Linen Guild.
 It is the last remaining established Irish linen Jacquard weavers in Ireland today.
-Blarney Woollen Mills is proud to stock such an historic brand in it’s stores and online.
+Blarney Woollen Mills is proud to stock such a historic brand both in it’s stores and online.